leon4rd/test/README.md

-## Don't trust atoms.
-They make up everything.
+## A bartender broke up with her boyfriend, but he kept asking her for another shot.